ashamis/ashamis.github.io/_pages/about.md

 Microsoft Research
 --------
-I am a Senior Research Software Developmemt Engineer working on distributed systems and security.
+I am a Senior Research Software Development Engineer working on distributed systems and security.
 Throughout my tenure at Microsoft research, I have worked on distributed transactional systems, mobile input, and other projects.

 Imperial College London
 --------